mistermoe/blockchain/solidity/nfts/README.md

 # Metadata NFTs

 ## Overview
-This project contains a smart contract that leverages the open zeppelin implementation of [ERC721](https://eips.ethereum.org/EIPS/eip-721) to deploy a metadata driven NFT to an ethereum blockchain
+This project contains a smart contract that leverages the open zeppelin implementation of [ERC721](https://eips.ethereum.org/EIPS/eip-721) to deploy an "off-chain" NFT to an ethereum blockchain

 ## Local Development
 Running the following will compile, deploy, and mine the `NFT.sol` smart contract under `contracts/` to a blockchain running locally: